intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 ## **UpSampling2D**
 UpSampling layer for 2D inputs.

-Repeats the rows and columns of the data by size(0) and size(1) respectively.
+Repeats the rows and columns of the data by the specified size.

 The input of this layer should be 4D.